Is it important to have a Crisis Communication Plan?

-A crisis can strike anytime, anywhere and leave a path of destruction in its wake.
+A crisis can and will strike anytime, anywhere and leave a path of destruction in its wake.

-You may think it will never happen to my organisation, but the truth is, every organisation is at risk, especially at a time when one damaging tweet can turn into a huge problem overnight for you and your stakeholders.
+P.S You may think it will never ever happen to your organisation, but the truth is, every organisation is at risk, especially at a time when one damaging tweet can turn into a huge problem overnight for you and your stakeholders.

-Organise a brainstorming session with key people in your team and come up with a list of potential crises which could damage the organisation and brand.
+Organise a brainstorming session with key people in your team and create a list of potential crises which could damage the organisation and brand.

-Outline the main stakeholders who may be affected by the crises and detail how you will react in each situation – the response you will give, best/worst case scenarios.
+Outline the main stakeholders who may be affected by the crises and detail how you would react in each situation – the response you will give, best/worst case scenarios.

 This will form the basis of your crisis communication strategy.